Tzion0/Rooting-Samsung-A50/README.md

-# A Comprehensive Guide to Rooting Samsung Galaxy Devices
+# A Comprehensive Guide to Rooting Samsung A50

-This guide provides a detailed, step-by-step process for rooting modern Samsung devices using Magisk and Odin.
+This guide provides a detailed, step-by-step process for rooting modern Samsung A50 (A505F) using Magisk and Odin.
 It is intended for users who have some experience with flashing custom firmware.

 **This is a high-risk procedure.** Please read the entire guide carefully before starting.